Ashok Shah: The Passing of a Distinguished Collector

 This Studebaker participated in an event in Australia, the Genevieve 500

-No less interesting are the other cars which are in the process of being restored and will surely be worth featuring when ready.
+No less interesting were the other cars in the process of being restored and will surely be worth featuring when ready.

 Ashok Shah_Vintage Car Collection_Historic Vehicles_11